- Petra MeierConsortium Director and WS8 LeadGlasgow, UKPetra MeierConsortium Director and WS8 Lead

 - Mark StrongWorkstrand 4 Co-InvestigatorSheffield, UKMark StrongWorkstrand 4 Co-Investigator

-Mark is Professor of Public Health and Deputy Dean of the School of Health and Related Research (ScHARR).
+Mark is Professor of Public Health and Dean of the School of Health and Related Research (ScHARR).
 He is an academic public health doctor and a statistician.
 Mark’s research interests relate to the management of uncertainty and the value of information in decision making, particularly when using mathematical and computer models to predict clinical or policy outcomes.

 Mark is a Co-Investigator on Workstrand 4 of SIPHER.